belgio99/dsm7-dvb-drivers/README.md

 # Step 8: Enjoy!
 To me, this "unsupported" device is now working flawlessly.
 I'm using it with Plex and it's working great.
 I also used it with TVHeadend and it worked great too.

 In this repo's releases, I'm leaving the compiled kernel modules for my architecture and CPU family, in case someone needs them.
 I'm also leaving the modified files I used to compile them.
+Feel free to submit a pull request to add other configs and boards, if you successfully compiled the kmods!

-From time to time, Synology may update the kernel, so you may have to wait for the sources to become available to update your system, if the kernel version should change.
+From time to time, Synology may update the kernel, so you may have to wait for the sources to become available to update your system, should the kernel version may change.
 The good thing is that 4.4.302+ is the last 4.4 kernel, and it's EOL, so it should not change anymore.
 Synology also doesn't update major kernel versions, so you should be safe for a while.

 Don't forget to star this repo if you found it useful!